 Debridement of wounds

 Enhanced absorption of antibiotics

 The reason why pineapple juice helps with swelling is BECAUSE of the bromelain that is specifically in the juice.
 If you removed the bromelain, pineapple juice before surgery would not reduce any swelling at all.
 All of the benefits from inflammation and swelling reduction are due to the fact that it has bromelain.

 For additional info: If you happen to have a broken jaw from the wisdom tooth extraction or from other means, pineapple juice will not fix it.
 Reducing a fracture is a surgical procedure and that will require physical and professional intervention usually at a hospital.

 Should you drink pineapple juice before and after wisdom teeth removal?

-Even though pineapple juice can scientifically help with the aftermath of wisdom teeth extractions, our long island city dentists would recommend against such a practice.
+Even though pineapple juice can scientifically help with the aftermath of wisdom teeth extractions, our dentists would recommend against such a practice.
 The reason is due to the negative benefits associated with consuming such a large quantity of juice, which includes tooth decay and possible delayed wound healing.
 It will make more sense if you understand how tiktokers are recommending to drink the juice.

 How to drink pineapple juice for wisdom teeth: